Get Your Workplace involved in Walk for Autism this May!

 “At RSM Australia, we value the communities in which we live and work, and over recent years, we have focused on our overall social responsibility - how we can give back to the community.
 Like me, many of our team members share a personal connection to autism.
 This is not surprising, as we have 1,250 staff and an estimated 1 in 70 Australians are on the autism spectrum.
 Over the past few years, RSM has been involved in Walk for Autism.
 I am thrilled to witness the growing enthusiasm of so many to be involved in this very worthy cause.
 Walk for Autism provides us with a fantastic way to give back to the community in which we work and live.
 It also has the added benefit of improving our health and physical well-being.
 Our experience has only been positive, and I would encourage other businesses to be involved in the Walk for Autism Workplace Team Challenge.”

 We’re calling on companies to take the next step by partnering with Walk for Autism as corporate sponsors.
 Together, we can create an even greater impact and support a meaningful cause.
-If you’re interested in learning more or exploring partnership opportunities, reach out to Monika Milne at mmilne@autismspectrum.org.au or call 1800 288 476.
-Let’s work together to make a lasting difference!
+If you’re interested in learning more or exploring partnership opportunities, reach out to thewalk team at walk@aspect.org.au.
+Together we can make a lasting impact!

 Need help?
 We are here to help you every step of the way.
 Feel free to get in touch on 1800 288 476 or email us at walk@aspect.org.au if you have any questions.
 Don’t forget to check out our FAQs page too!